Parents often tell me they wasted precious time and money on controversial reading/spelling/dyslexia therapies that didn’t work.

 The time wasted is even more of a worry than the money.
 The more a child falls behind, the more she or he becomes likely to never be able to catch up.

-Most readers of this blog will already know about the MUSEC Briefings, which summarise the research on a large number of special needs interventions, many of them controversial.
+Most readers of this blog will already know about the MUSEC Briefings, which summarised the research on a large number of special needs interventions, many of them controversial.
+These are no longer being produced or updated, but similar briefings are now being produced as Nomanis Notes.

 Another useful source of information about controversial therapies is a 2015 NZ article called Behavioural Interventions to Remediate Learning Disorders, which reviews Arrowsmith, Brain Gym, Cellfield, Cogmed, Davis, Dore, Fast ForWord, Lexia, Lumosity, Slingerland, Tomatis and several other programs.